AdminTurnedDevOps/PearsonCourses/Kubernetes-Security/Section2/demo/EKS/instructions.md

 8. Once complete, click the blue **Add provider** button.

-9. Once added, you’ll see an output similar to the screenshot below indicating that the provider has been added.
-You’ll also see a message that requires you to assign an IAM role so the provider can be added.
+9. Once added, you’ll see an output that shows the provider.
+There will be a green box on the screen that indicates you must assign an IAM Role to start using the provider.

 10. Click the **Assign role** button and choose the option to **Create a new role**.